knowm/Sundial/README.md

 for an all-Java job scheduling framework that is easy to integrate into your applications, Sundial is for you.

-Usage is very simple: create a Job, configure the Job's in jobs.xml, and start the scheduler.
+Usage is very simple: create a Job, configure the Job in jobs.xml, and start the scheduler.

 ## Example